 About Global Americans

-Global Americans is a modern day take on the traditional think tank.
+Global Americans is a modern-day take on the traditional think tank.
 Through our website, www.theglobalamericans.org, we provide up-to-date research and analysis on key issues affecting the countries of the Americas—democracy, human rights, social inclusion, and international relations.
-Our goal is to provide policymakers, academics, civil society leaders, and Latin America enthusiasts with the tools needed to promote change and build more prosperous Inter-American relations.
+Our goal is to provide policymakers, academics, civil society leaders, and Western Hemisphere enthusiasts with the tools needed to promote change and build more prosperous Inter-American relations.

 Media Contact